 For additional information and to view our current eligibility lists, you may visit our Civil Service Commission website at https://www.go2kennewick.com/585/Civil-Service-Commission

-City/County/Area Information:Kennewick is a fast growing community of nearly 80,000 located along the Columbia River in sunny southeastern Washington.
-Kennewick is the largest of the Tri-Cities, which have combined population of 258,000, and is a regional shopping and entertainment hub and an outdoor recreational paradise.
-The confluence of the Snake, Yakima and Columbia Rivers has produced an aquatic playground second to none.
+City/County/Area Information:Kennewick is a fast-growing community of nearly 80,000 located along the Columbia River in sunny southeastern Washington.
+Kennewick is the largest of the Tri-Cities, which have a combined population of 258,000, and is a regional shopping and entertainment hub and an outdoor recreational paradise.
+The confluence of the Snake, Yakima. and Columbia River has produced an aquatic playground second to none.
 The area's waterways beckon water lovers from all over the region to enjoy sailing, power and pleasure boating, water-skiing, swimming, fishing, windsurfing, and much more.
-Kennewick is home to the annual Columbia Cup Hydroplane races, one of only 16 unlimited hydroplane race sites in the nation.
+Kennewick is home to the annual Columbia Cup Hydroplane races, one of the only 16 unlimited hydroplane race sites in the nation.

 Columbia Basin College and Washington State University Tri-Cities branch campus are located in our neighboring cities of Pasco and Richland.
 CBC offers a full array of Associate degrees and vocational/technical career programs, while WSU provides undergraduate and graduate degree programs.
 Kennewick's three high schools, four middle schools, and fourteen elementary schools provide a strong academic foundation for our children and their future.
 The City of Kennewick is proud to be "Building a Better Community" for our citizens.